 How long does it take to earn an online master’s in information systems security degree?

 While this depends on the school and the curriculum, most schools estimate their online master’s programs in information systems security take about one to two years to complete.
-The total number of credits affects the program’s length, as does attending part-time or full-time.
+The total number of credits affects the program’s length, as does whether you attend part-time or full-time.
 That said, some schools might offer accelerated learning options.
 Others have asynchronous learning, where students can study at their own pace while meeting assignment deadlines, which could be helpful for those juggling various responsibilities.